RianaAllen/WritingSamples/Work Product/How_To/Markdown_Example.md

 #### Option A
 Use your Facebook account to log in.
+:memo: **Note:** Only use this option if you already have a Facebook account and are currently signed in.
+   a.
 Click on the “Continue with Facebook” button.
-:memo: **Note:** Only use this option if you already have a Facebook account and are currently signed in.
 <figure>
 	<img src="Images/FBCreate.png"
 		width: 400;
 		alt="Continue with Facebook Login"
 </figure>
    b.
 This will log you in immediately using your Facebook credentials.

 #### Option B
 Create an account with your email.